Zillow says these are the hottest housing markets of 2024

-Zillow predicts Indianapolis will be one of the hottest housing markets in 2024, according to its annual report.
+Zillow predicts Tampa will be one of the hottest housing markets in 2024, according to its annual report.

-Driving the news: In addition to Indy, Buffalo, New York; Cincinnati; Columbus, Ohio; Providence, Rhode Island; Atlanta; Charlotte, North Carolina; Cleveland; Orlando, Florida; and Tampa, Florida, top this year's ranking.
+The big picture: Buffalo, New York; Cincinnati; Columbus, Ohio; Indianapolis, Providence, Rhode Island; Atlanta; Charlotte, North Carolina; Cleveland; Orlando, Florida; and Tampa, Florida, top this year's ranking.

-Why it matters: The hottest markets of the year are projected to have strong demand, steady home values, a growing number of homeowners and job growth, per the report.

-- A fast-paced market and steady projected home values (+0.7%) contribute to Indianapolis' rise.
+- A fast-paced market and steady projected home values (+1.5%) contributed to Tampa's modest rise.

 What they're saying: "Housing markets are healthiest where affordable home prices and strong employment are giving young hopefuls a real shot at buying and starting to build equity," Zillow data scientist Anushna Prakash says.